 |

-under socio-economic conditions of the developing countries for the
+appropriate under socio-economic conditions of the developing

-water for developing sustainable farming systems involving agroforestry and livestock.
+soils and saline water for developing sustainable farming systems

 |

-the feasibility of Biosaline Agriculture Technology in areas facing
+To demonstrate the feasibility of Biosaline Agriculture Technology in areas facing

 salinity problem, the first Biosaline Research Station (BSRS-I) of